-2 Ways to Make your Quilt Look Orderly (and NOT like a hot mess)
+2 Ways to Make your Scrappy Quilt Look Lovely (and NOT like a hot mess)

-This effect tells a story.
-It guides the viewers eye from one side to the other.
-It's orderly and will produce a contented sigh of relief from anyone looking at it.
+These effects tells a story.
+They guide the viewers eye from one side to the other.
+They are orderly and are great ways to structure a scrappy quilt.

 Now, there are 2 types of Progression Effects that I'm going to talk about today: the Value Progression and the Color Progression.
 Both are VERY easy to execute and will create a very orderly appearance in your quilt.